 Use a VPN

-A Virtual Private Network (VPN) protects you from Evil Twin attacks by encrypting your internet connection.
-A VPN creates a protective encrypted tunnel for your connection.
-And, much like a physical highway tunnel, a VPN tunnel hides the traffic flowing inside of it, meaning your online activity cannot be monitored or affected.
+Virtual Private Network (VPN) protects you from Evil Twin attacks by encrypting your internet connection.
+A VPN creates a protective encrypted tunnel for your connection and, much like a physical highway tunnel, a VPN tunnel hides the traffic flowing inside of it, meaning your online activity cannot be monitored or affected.
 My VPN of choice is NordVPN.
 For more information, read my review of NordVPN.

 Baiting and Phishing Attacks